cs-ed/edtech-plan-afranco4/README.md

 ### Course

-Computer Science practice and concepts in other content areas such as, Math and Science for grades 6-8.
+Computer Science practice and concepts, as well in other content areas such as, Math and Science for grades 6-8.

 ### Situation